 "When we tell kids to complete an assignment, we get compliance.
 When we empower learners to explore and learn how to make an impact on the world, we inspire problem solvers and innovators.”

-Learning by Design is a conference for educational practitioners organised by practitioners.
+Learning by Design 2019 was a conference for educational practitioners organised by practitioners.

-We are delighted to announce that the following experienced professionals will be attending: presenting their ideas, as well as facilitating conversations and demonstrating best practice.
+We were delighted to announce that the following experienced professionals were in attendance: presenting their ideas, as well as facilitating conversations and demonstrating best practice.

 "I think about how power and privilege and race and class tend to work. … So, when I think about wanting to center young people in my practice, I try to listen to kids; I want to go to places where young people are using their voices.”